Such a shame that I have to come all the way back here just to fix stuff.

 Church cut the energy supply to his jet-pack and landed on the side of the tower, using the magnetic mesh on his gauntlets and boots to effortlessly stick to the surface.

 Cerberus answered in its neutral tone once more.
 Apologies Operator-Epsilon, but I cannot remove Operator from your title.
 It is a written algorithm in my processor.
-Creator-Sir-Awesomeness made it so.
+Marcus the All Powerful has hardwired that into my core.

 Church did as he was told, and he did indeed find something of interest.
-A zoomed view of a certain silver-haired Representative Candidate, looking none-too pleased as she yelled something into a headset.
+A zoomed view of a certain silver-haired Representative Candidate, looking none-too pleased as she spoke sternly into a phone.

 Ugh, dialogue rewrites... sometimes my own old works appalls me.